 Library size

-Crunchyroll have over 1,000 anime series and movies on their platform, and this number is constantly growing with the arrival of each new anime season.
+Crunchyroll has over 1,000 anime series and movies on its platform, and this number is constantly growing with the arrival of each new anime season.
 They have the largest anime library by far.
 To give you an idea as to just how large their anime library is, the second largest, HIDIVE, has just over 325.

 So, in addition, to having the largest anime library out there, they also get the most new simulcast titles as well.
 Because of this, they are the best place to keep up with new anime releases as well as the best place to watch older or previously released anime series.

-As far as their variety goes, Crunchyroll have one of the most diverse anime catalogs.
-They break genres down more than other anime platforms, so you can find what you are looking for easier.
+As far as their variety goes, Crunchyroll has one of the most diverse anime catalogs.
+They break genres down more than other anime platforms, so you can find what you are looking for more easily.

 User Experience